 A collection of images from a very stylish analogue alarm clock manufactured by Umbra from The People's Republic of China.
 It has been serviced and calibrated.

-The flash from the camera makes the black paint look brighter than it truly is.
+The flash from the camera makes some of the chrome look more discolored than it truly is.
 You can zoom in on the images if you mouse over them.
 During autoplay zoom is disabled.
 Shrinking the browser window will shrink its contents possibly making it easier to view the gallery.

 Valued in the range of $55 - $65.